|The Dead Zone Paintball Related Chat|

 The paintballs would make the corner, but the spring/follower never would.
 That's why Milsig mags are as large as they are.
 You might be able to come up with something with a wider bottom end, like the top end of a TPX mag but the bottom half of a Milsig mag, but in all honesty the Zeta mags are a huge step forward.
 Something like this would be pointless/ugly/fairly useless considering the cost of a Zeta vs. what this would cost.

-If the 'gh' in enough is pronounced 'f', the 'o' in women as a short 'i' sound, and the 'ti' in nation is pronounced 'sh', then technically: "Ghoti" is pronounced "Fish"
+If the 'gh' in enough is pronounced 'f', the 'o' in women as a short 'i' sound, the 'ti' in nation as 'sh', and the 'i' in radio is pronounced as an 'ee' sound, then technically: "Ghotii" is pronounced "Fishy"

 Official LL5 Dolphin-Dive